Difference between Verification and Validation in Software Testing

 Deliverables

-• Verification typically results in deliverables like checklists, inspection reports, and reviewed documentation.
-It ensures that everything has been built according to plan before the next phase begins.
+• Verification generates items such as checklists, inspection reports, and reviewed documentation.
+These help confirm that everything has been developed according to the plan before moving forward.

-• Validation produces results like test cases, bug reports, and acceptance criteria.
-It confirms that the final product operates as expected under real-world conditions.
+• Validation produces test cases, bug reports, and acceptance criteria.
+These ensure that the final product functions as expected and meets the users' needs.

 Feedback Loop

-• Validation: The feedback loop in validation involves both the development team and the end-users or stakeholders.
-Once the product is tested in a real-world scenario, testers, users, or clients provide feedback on how the software performs.
-If the software does not meet user expectations, the team must go back, make adjustments, and retest the product.
+• Validation: Validation needs both the development team and the end-users or stakeholders.
+After the software is tested in real-world scenarios, testers, users, or clients provide their feedback on its performance.
+If the software doesn't meet their expectations, the team fixes and retests.

 Real-World Example